tiepdotme/jpmacmanus.me/_posts/2019-11-06-finitepres.md

 ---
 layout: post
-title: "A Finitely Generated Group that is not Finitely Presentable"
+title: "A Finitely-Generated Group that is not Finitely Presentable"
 author: Joseph
 tags: group-theory algebra
 ---